Monreale: The Cathedral

-The cathedral of Monreale is one of the greatest extant examples of Norman architecture.
+The Monreale Cathedral is one of the greatest extant examples of Norman architecture.
 It was begun in 1174 by William II and completed four years later.
 In 1182 the church, dedicated to the Nativity of the Virgin Mary, was, by a bull of Pope Lucius III, elevated to the rank of a metropolitan cathedral.

 The church is a national monument of Italy and one of the most important attractions of Sicily.
-Its size is 102 metres long and 47 meters wide.
+It is size is 102 m long and 47 m wide.
 The façade is characterized by two large towers (one partially destroyed by lightning in 1807) and a portal with Romanesque bronze doors decorated by Bonanno Pisano.
 The interior is on the Latin cross plan, divided by ogival arcades, and features fresco cycles executed during the reigns of William II and Tancred of Sicily (c.
 1194).
-The cloister has 228 small columns, each with different decorations influenced by Provençal, Burgundian, Arab and Salerno medieval art.
+The cloister has 228 small pairs of columns, each with different carved capitals influenced by Provençal, Burgundian, Arab and Salerno medieval art.